MarekBykowski/yocto-ci-manifest/README.md

  - 'oe-pkgdata-util' handles common target package tasks
 ```

-and as prompted with go with
+and as prompted above go with

 ```
 bitbake core-image-cxl-sdk
 ```

-This will produce all the images on top of which you can run the Yocto `testimage` tests.
+This will produce all the images on top of which you can run the Yocto-CI `testimage` tests.

 ## Run `Yocto-CI` `testimage` tests

 Each time you log out/in to `GNR` you have to source your Yocto/Yocto-CI env.
 ```
 cd /yocto/yocto-team/$USER/poky/
-source oe-init-build-env cxl
+source oe-init-build-env <cxl|cxl-simics>
 ```

+Note `<cxl|cxl-simics>`, recalling it defines what machine you are building for.

 Make sure the image is updated and built (`bitbake core-image-cxl-sdk`).
 Then check Yocto-CI `testimage` parameters in `conf/local.conf`.
 Mine are
 ```